open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 Before starting the Edge Node deployment, perform the following steps:-

-- System bootable to a frESC Ubuntu 22.04.
+- System bootable to a fresh Ubuntu 22.04.
 - Internet connectivity is available on the Node
 - The target node(s) hostname must be in lowercase, numerals, and hyphen’ – ‘.
   - For example: wrk-8 is acceptable; wrk_8, WRK8, and Wrk^8 are not accepted as hostnames.